 Your ability to remember things and organize your thoughts is often hampered, so you have to work extra hard to keep up at work and at home.
 Decision making can be extremely difficult. — SETH J. GILLIHAN, PHD

-Do you ever feel so lost in your work, so drowned in your passion or even love your work so much you lose touch with time?
+Do you ever feel so lost in your work, so drowned in your passion or even love your work so much you lose touch with time and your mental health?

-Studies show that approximately 18.2% of people are suffering from a severe mental health problem.
-How likely can you be in this quarter of the population who has one?
+How likely can you be in this quarter of the population who has a mental health problem?
 Let us take a look!

 - Confused thinking